 Table of contents

 Instantly gratifying omnichannel experiences across any device at any time have become the expectation rather than the exception.
 Shoppers want what they want, when and where they want it, and if they don’t get it, they’ll bounce.
-The New Relic Digital Intelligence Platform is designed to help development and operations teams perfect the online buying journey—on Black Friday weekend as well as all year long.
+The New Relic platform is designed to help development and operations teams perfect the online buying journey—on Black Friday weekend as well as all year long.

 In this guide, you’ll learn best practices for proactively optimizing e-commerce performance across web and mobile apps as well as for improving their underlying services and infrastructure.